 Discover multiple different walks in a lush forest environment.

-Situated on the western rim of the Strzelecki Ranges, Mount Worth State Park encompasses 1040 hectares of Mountain Ash forest and regenerating native bush.
+Situated on the western rim of the Strzelecki Ranges, Mount Worth State Park encompasses 1040 hectares of Mountain Ash Forest and regenerating native bush.
 There are a number of walks within Mount Worth State Park that range is distance and difficulty level.
-The walks explore a variety of native vegetation and many incorporate historical interpretation.
+The walks explore a variety of native vegetation and many incorporate historical interpretations.

 1.8km – 1 hour return